umarov90/ReFeaFi/README.md

 # ReFeaFi: Genome-wide prediction of regulatory elements driving transcription initiation
 ![Framework](framework.png)
+Workflow of ReFeaFi for genome-wide regulatory elements prediction.
+The scan model uses a sliding window approach to pick putative promoter regions.
+The prediction model finds TSS positions inside these regions by testing each position.
+The false positive predictions made by the second model are added to the negative set.
+The whole process is repeated several times to generate a difficult negative set which forces the model to learn how to distinguish the difficult negatives from the real regulatory sequences.

 ## Installation

 Simply clone this repository and run predict.py to use the pre-trained models.